Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/marketplace_provisioning.md

 From the Marketplace, a consumer can delete an existing application or an existing credential.
 These two actions generate events that the Discovery Agent is listening to.
 Once the events are received by the agent, the agent converts them based on the data plane it is connected to:

 * Remove the corresponding application from the data plane:
-    * Application on Axway API MAnager
+    * Application on Axway API Manager
     * Usage plan on AWS Gateway
     * Subscription on Azure Gateway
 * Delete a credential: